thunder-engine/thunder-doc/reference/engine.rst

  bool **Engine::loadTranslator** (std::string & *name*)

 Loads translation table with provided file *name*.
 This method generates the LanguageChange event for the Engine instance.
-An Engine instance will propagate the event to all top-level widgets, where reimplementation of event() can re-translate user-visible strings.
+An Engine instance will propagate the event to all top-level widgets, where reimplementation of event() can re-translate user-visible std::strings.
 Returns true on success; otherwise returns false.

 ----